 Credit bureaus, also called "credit reporting agencies" (CRAs), are companies that collect and maintain consumer credit information.
 The three major CRAs in the U.S. are Equifax, Experian, and TransUnion.
 Each is a publicly traded, for-profit company.
 While there are other smaller agencies, creditors and lenders are most likely to check your credit with one of the major CRAs.

 The major CRAs receive credit-related information from the companies and lenders that you do business with.
 Lenders regularly report whether you're paying your bills on time, whether you've ever defaulted entirely, and how much debt you owe to them.
 The credit bureaus also pull relevant public records, like tax liens or bankruptcy information, from state and local courts.
 This information is included in your credit report as well.

 CRAs can sell your information to companies that want to prescreen you for their products and services and to businesses that have a legally valid reason for reviewing it.
-For example, a company with whom you've applied for credit would have a valid reason to look at your credit history.
+For example, a company with which you've applied for credit would have a valid reason to look at your credit history.

 Equifax has been in business since 1899, and it operates or has investments in 24 countries.
 It offers credit fraud protection and identity theft protection to consumers, and it also sells credit reports to businesses.
-Consumers can purchase credit monitoring services that include their Equifax credit scores.
+Consumers can purchase credit monitoring services that include their Equifax credit scores (sometimes called Beacon scores).

 In 2017, Equifax's reputation was blemished when it was hacked and suffered a data breach that divulged the critical personal information of 147 million consumers.
 Equifax has since made a tool available on its site where you can check to see whether you were affected.
 The company also tried to make amends by offering a free credit monitoring service to consumers whose information was breached.